 Legal Basis for Planning in Maryland

-The Maryland General Assembly has delegated planning and land use regulatory powers to local governments through the Land Use Article of the Maryland Annotated Code.
+Land Use Article of the Maryland Annotated Code.
 In addition to delegating planning and regulatory powers to local governments, several initiatives have helped shape Maryland's renowned community planning framework.
-To learn more about how the Maryland Department of Planning has helped implement this planning framework, please refer to the department's Annual Reports.
+To learn more about how the Maryland Department of Planning has helped implement this planning framework, please refer to the department's

 1992 Economic Growth, Resource Protection, and Planning Act

-The 1992 Economic Growth, Resource Protection, and Planning Act outlines the state's growth policy through visions centered on concentrating development in suitable areas, protecting sensitive areas, and establishing funding mechanisms to achieve the visions.
+1992 Economic Growth, Resource Protection, and Planning Act outlines the state's growth policy through visions centered on concentrating development in suitable areas, protecting sensitive areas, and establishing funding mechanisms to achieve the visions.
 It also requires jurisdictions to address these same visions in their comprehensive plans.

 Priority Funding Areas Act of 1997

-The 1997 Priority Funding Areas Act directs state funding for growth-related infrastructure to geographically designated Priority Funding Areas (PFAs).
+1997 Priority Funding Areas Act directs state funding for growth-related infrastructure to geographically designated Priority Funding Areas (PFAs).
 PFAs are existing communities and places where local governments want state support for future growth.
 Growth-related projects include most state programs that encourage growth and development, such as roadways, sewer and water facilities, economic and community development assistance, and leases or construction of state offices.
 Criteria for growth include permitted development density, water and sewer availability, and a designation as a growth area in a locality's comprehensive plan.
-Learn more about PFAs in the state agencies section.
+Learn more about PFAs in the

 The Critical Area Act

 The Critical Area Act, passed in 1984, regulates development impacts and human activity on the Chesapeake Bay and its tributaries.
 Subsequent legislation incorporated coastal bays into this law.
 The law addresses land uses and development intensity within 1,000 feet of the tidal influence on coastal bays and tributaries.
 The Critical Area Act classified land according to the level of development intensity in 1984 and the Critical Area Commission established criteria to minimize adverse effects of human activities on water quality and natural habitats.
-Jurisdictions within the Critical Area must adopt Critical Area Management Programs, designed to foster more sensitive development.
+Jurisdictions within the Critical Area must adopt

 2009 and 2010 Planning Legislation

-The Smart and Sustainable Growth Act, passed in 2009, clarifies the link between local comprehensive plans and local land use ordinances by defining “consistency” and stating when implementing acts must be consistent with the local plan.
+Smart and Sustainable Growth Act, passed in 2009, clarifies the link between local comprehensive plans and local land use ordinances by defining “consistency” and stating when implementing acts must be consistent with the local plan.
 In the same year, the Maryland General Assembly also passed legislation to update Maryland's planning visions, require local planning commissions and boards to submit annual reports to local legislative bodies and the state, and to establish a statewide land use goal of increasing growth within the PFA.

-The Sustainable Communities Act of 2010 strengthens investment in Maryland's older communities through the establishment of the Sustainable Communities Program, which streamlined the designation of areas eligible for the Maryland Department of Housing and Community Development's neighborhood revitalization capital grants.
+Sustainable Communities Program, which streamlined the designation of areas eligible for the Maryland Department of Housing and Community Development's neighborhood revitalization capital grants.
 These same areas are given preference for certain Maryland Department of Transportation grant programs, the Maryland Department of the Environment Water Quality Revolving Loan Fund, and certain tax credits.

-These initiatives provide local governments important strategies and tools to promote sustainable development across Maryland.
-The National Smart Growth Information Clearinghouse and the University of Maryland's National Center for Smart Growth provide guidance on effective growth, conservation, and preservation practices that can help communities guide development that is compatible with military operations and supports economic growth.
+National Center for Smart Growth provide guidance on effective growth, conservation, and preservation practices that can help communities guide development that is compatible with military operations and supports economic growth.

 Local Government Authority to Control Land Use